Fleli/SwiftSLR-Commits/README.md

 The parser generator will produce an SLR parser as its output.
 The SLR parser is found in an `SLRParser` class.
 To use the parser, initialize such an object (`let parser = SLRParser()`) and call its `parse` method.
-It expects an array of `Token` objects and produces some object conforming to the SLRNode protocol.
+It expects an array of `Token` objects and produces an SLRNode containing the whole parse tree.
-These types must (for now) be defined by the user.

 ## Integration with SwiftLex